Tour Length

 3How much does a 3-day trip in Tsavo East cost?

 “There are many variables to consider when calculating the cost of a 3-day Tsavo East safari.
 As a very general starting point, a budget safari might start at around US$125 per person per day, and this could rise to US$350 per person per day or even higher for a more luxurious experience.
 One thing that pushes the per-day price higher is the park entry fee of US$52/35 per adult/child per day.
-One reason costs vary so greatly is that much depends on what accommodation you choose.
+One reason costs vary so greatly is that much depends on what accommodations you choose.
 Staying in a national park campsite will cost significantly less than in a luxury lodge or tented camp.
 Whether you travel on a private safari (where you pay for your own guide, driver and vehicle) or a group safari (where these costs are shared) will also have an impact.
 Another consideration is when you travel: the cost of visiting in high season (which runs from December to March and July to October) can be significantly higher than what you will pay in the quieter low-season months.”

 4Is it recommended to extend a 3-day Tsavo East trip with 1 day in Tsavo West?

 “If you have the time, adding a day in Tsavo West to your 3-day Tsavo East safari is an excellent thing to do.
 It works best if you’re able to fly between the two parks, which is quicker but more expensive.
 If instead you travel by road, a couple of days in Tsavo West would be better, just so that you can see more of the park.
 Tsavo West is a really big park, but near its eastern edge is the Ngulia Rhino Sanctuary, which alone is worth the experience.
-There are no rhinos in Tsavo East, so if you see a rhino in the sanctuary in Tsavo West, seeing the Big Five on your safari becomes a real possibility.
+There are no rhinos in Tsavo East, so if you see a rhino in the sanctuary in Tsavo West, seeing the Big Five (lion, leopard, buffalo, elephant and rhino) on your safari becomes a real possibility.
 The area around Ngulia Rhino Sanctuary is also stunning, with red-rock escarpments to the horizon, and this can add a whole new dimension to your tour.”

 5Tsavo East Reviews